lisagarcia13/PocketDex/README.md

 ## Project Name :

-<h1>Pokedex</h1>
+<h1>Pocketdex</h1>

 ## Project Description
 My project will be to create a Pokedex.
 Pokemon will be organzied by buttons that have region names.
-There will be a search button for user's to look them up as well.
+A search bar will be avaliable to have users search by pokemon name.

 ## API and Data Sample
 I will be using http://pokeapi.co/ as my API source.
 Here is a code snippet :